 Hay is grown as food for livestock.
 It can be used like straw but is expensive for the task.
-Most of the hay grown in our area is one of the several types of hybrid Bermuda.
+Most of the hay grown in our area is one of several types of hybrid Bermuda.

-Pick up hay bales, straw bales and other supplies at Wells Brothers.
+Pick up hay bales, straw bales, and other supplies at Wells Brothers.
 And come springtime, if you have any of those straw bales left, try Straw bale gardening.
 We’ve got easy, step by step instructions to plant your most unconventional garden yet!